Written by Meg Langston

 The pancreas, an exocrine gland, has the critical job of manufacturing hormones that regulate blood sugar levels.
 When you eat a meal, the carbohydrate-rich food gets broken down into simple sugars, or glucose.
 The pancreas then responds by releasing the hormone insulin.
 Insulin's job is to shuttle glucose into your body's cells, to be used as energy and help with cell regeneration and repair!
 Leftover glucose goes into the liver where it is converted into glycogen, a form of energy your muscles rely on.

 The problem can be when you eat too little or wait too long to eat before meals and you experience a steep decline in available blood sugar (energy).
-At this point when blood sugar dips you can feel dizzy, cold, and even hangry.
+At this point when blood sugar dips you can feel dizzy, cold, and all of the stereotypical signs of being hangry.
 In response, your pancreas then pumps out the hormone glucagon.
 Glucagon tells the liver to convert its stored glycogen (stored sugar) back into glucose (usable sugar/energy) and to be released into the bloodstream to bring blood sugar levels back up.
 When blood sugar levels go back up, you can feel back to "normal," mood is stabilized, and you can experience a boost in energy.